The Convergence of Sustainability, Financial Reporting, and Audit and Risk Teams—Integration or Collision?

 COSO also found that when compared to 2017, “more companies are now in various stages of implementing controls and governance processes over the collection, review, and reporting of sustainability information,” and mentions how crucial it is to build a multifunctional team that includes sustainability, finance and accounting, risk management, legal, and internal audit professionals.

-“While organisations are at different stages in this process, the need to bring together people with experience and expertise in the many dimensions of sustainable business with people experienced in ICFR continues, in our view, to be an essential element of successful design and implementation of ICSR and management of sustainability issues.”
+“While organizations are at different stages in this process, the need to bring together people with experience and expertise in the many dimensions of sustainable business with people experienced in ICFR continues, in our view, to be an essential element of successful design and implementation of ICSR and management of sustainability issues.”

-Introducing sustainability information to the financial reporting arena—along with the growing importance of ensuring consistency and comparability of sustainability data—is raising the stakes for organisations and those responsible for external reporting.
+Introducing sustainability information to the financial reporting arena—along with the growing importance of ensuring consistency and comparability of sustainability data—is raising the stakes for organizations and those responsible for external reporting.
 This increased scrutiny magnifies the added pressure financial reporting teams feel when it comes to sustainability information, which they have little experience with.

 This growing demand for expanded sustainability reporting information stems from several drivers, including:

-- Communities: In contrast to an organisation’s financial reporting, groups other than investors are relying on corporate information to understand how a reporting entity’s transactions, operations, and activities impact external stakeholders, such as policy makers that speak for communities—both local and global—and the people and natural resources that they represent.
+- Communities: In contrast to an organization’s financial reporting, groups other than investors are relying on corporate information to understand how a reporting entity’s transactions, operations, and activities impact external stakeholders, such as policy makers that speak for communities—both local and global—and the people and natural resources that they represent.

 - Customers: In both B2C and B2B worlds, customers are looking for more sustainability information and transparency.
 Large commercial buyers are seeking internal information from their suppliers so that the buyers, in turn, can tell consumers and their business buyers that the sourced goods and services are sustainable.